 User-defined type (UDT) overview

 A user-defined type facilitates handling multiple fields of related information in a table.
-Applications that required multiple tables can be simplified to use fewer tables by using a user-defined type to represent the related fields of information instead of storing the information in a separate table.
+To reduce the number of tables for applications that require multiple tables, use a user-defined type to represent the related fields of information instead of storing the information in a separate table.

-You can create, alter, and drop a user-defined type using these commands:
+You can create, alter, or drop a user-defined type using the following commands:

 The address type example demonstrates how to use a user-defined type.